PhiTux/schoco/README.md

 > Schoco will automatically switch to http-response (no live-output), if websocket-connection fails and back to WS when it's working again.
 Sadly there's only a single http-response, when the whole Java-program finished executing, therefore no live-output.
 Additionally right now, there's no way to send user-input to a running program, when websocket is not working.
 If this is a major issue for you, then please open an issue on github - perhaps there's a way to find a solution.
 - Why does schoco consist of four different docker images?
 > The <ins>backend</ins> (schoco-backend) is written in Python FastAPI.
 To make this thing fast, the docker image is based on [tiangolo/uvicorn-gunicorn-fastapi](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) which includes auto-tuning for the number of workers.
 Otherwise you would have to regulate the number of workers via more complex systems like kubernetes - but I want to keep things as simple as possible.
 Schoco is designed for educational institutions with a moderate number of simultaneous users.
-The <ins>frontend</ins> ("schoco-nginx" - which is delivered by nginx), is then unfortunately not compatible with the special multi-process image of the backend.
+The <ins>frontend</ins> ("schoco-frontend" - which is delivered by nginx), is then unfortunately not compatible with the special multi-process image of the backend.
 Therefore, the frontend runs in a separate docker image.
 The <ins>git-repo</ins> (gitea) is naturally running in it's own original and untouched docker image.
 Last but not least, the <ins>Java-workers</ins> (schoco-cookies) are single-use containers!

 ## Progress
-**Progress is far (around 95% ?)! <ins>All</ins> important and difficult key-features are working!
-The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
-Teachers can see and view all pupils solutions and their results of JUnit-Tests ✨**

-**From now on, there are just a few more features missing (and some polishing here and there of course...)**
+**There a few more features missing that might be implemented within the next months:**
-Especially the following things are planned to be adressed until September 2023
 - [ ] "way-back-button": use underlaying git-struture to view any state of a file when it was previously saved
 - [ ] Mark projects as templates (when being a teacher)
 - [ ] Perhaps some possibility to view pupil's private projects as teacher?!